• Skip to main content

 1. Line up all your bowls of prepped ingredients next to your cooking area.
 This dish cooks best one or two portions at a time.
 You could set up two frying pans and two people at a time can make theirs!

 2. Get your oil heated and start adding ingredients to your pan.
 As each new ingredient is added give everything a good stir around the wok.
-I start with onions, then chicken, cauliflower, scallion, add garlic in center of wok – add oil here to get garlic fragrant, noodles, carrots.
+I start with onions, then chicken, cauliflower, scallion, add garlic in center of wok – add oil here to get garlic fragrant and cook a minute, then add noodles, carrots.

-3. Next, start ladeling a combination of the sauce and the pasta water into your wok and give everything a good stir so the sauce is incorporated well into the dish.
+3. Next, start ladeling a combination of the sauce and the pasta water (only a ¼ cup at a time here) into your wok and give everything a good stir so the sauce is incorporated well into the dish.
+Remember the pasts water is salted so taste after adding before adding any more.

 4. Put your noodles in a bowl, squeeze lime all over the dish, top with any extra scallions and the dried fried shallots if you’re using those.
-Dig in!
+Enjoy!

 Notes

 1. You can use Asian egg noodles for this or if all you have is linguine – that works too.
 I bought that “fresh linguine” from the store that only takes a few minutes to cook.
-Works like a charm.
-Linguine in a box works well too.
-Rice noodles could even work, but they’d have to be the type that was thicker like linguine.
-I haven’t made this with rice noodles but it seems like it could work.
+Worked like a charm.
+A thicker cut rice noodles could even work.

 Did you make this recipe?